argravee/jordans-principle-validator/README.md

 ### Ethical considerations
 This project includes an ETHICS.md document outlining guiding principles around privacy, data minimization, transparency, non-substitution of human decision-making, and respect for Indigenous rights and self-determination.
 The tool is designed to assist, not replace, human review.

+## Post MVP
+A future, institution-facing version of this system is intended to extend beyond submission-level validation and into systemic process analysis.
+In this phase, the platform would incorporate a Delay & Failure Pattern Analyzer designed to identify, measure, and aggregate structural causes of processing delays across cases.

+To ensure that institutional diagnostics remain consistent, auditable, and non-arbitrary, future versions of the system are planned to incorporate formal policy modeling and verification using Lean.